Ionic Bond in Chemistry

 - A calcium atom easily loses two valence electrons by absorbing energy to convert into a cation, Ca2+.
 After losing two valence electrons, the magnesium ion (Ca2+) gets a stable noble gas configuration of 1s2 2s2 2p6 3s2 3p6 or argon.

-- Two chlorine atom picks up these two electrons released from calium atom to form two anions, 2Cl−.
+- Two chlorine atoms pick up these two electrons released from the calcium atom to form two anions, 2Cl−.
 After gaining one valence electron, each of the chloride ions (Cl−) also gets a stable noble gas configuration of 1s2 2s2 2p6 3s2 3p6 or argon.

 - The cation (Ca2+) and two anions (2Cl−) combine together by the electrostatic force of attraction to form a stable ionic crystal of calcium chloride (CaCl2).